- Compare and contrast the development and character of the French and Dutch colonies in North America

 After Jacques Cartier’s voyages of discovery in the 1530s, France showed little interest in creating permanent colonies in North America until the early 1600s, when Samuel de Champlain established Quebec as a French fur-trading outpost.
 Although the fur trade was lucrative, the French saw Canada as an inhospitable frozen wasteland, and by 1640, fewer than four hundred settlers had made their home there.
 The sparse French presence meant that colonists depended on the local native Algonquian people; without them, the French would have perished.
 French fishermen, explorers, and fur traders made extensive contact with the Algonquian.
 The Algonquian, in turn, tolerated the French because the colonists supplied them with firearms for their ongoing war with the Iroquois.
 Thus, the French found themselves escalating native wars and supporting the Algonquian against the Iroquois, who received weapons from their Dutch trading partners.
 These seventeenth-century conflicts centered on the lucrative trade in beaver pelts, earning them the name of the Beaver Wars.
 In these wars, fighting between rival native peoples spread throughout the Great Lakes region.

 A handful of French Jesuit priests also made their way to Canada, intent on converting the native inhabitants to Catholicism.
 The Jesuits were members of the Society of Jesus, an elite religious order founded in the 1540s to spread Catholicism and combat the spread of Protestantism.
 The first Jesuits arrived in Quebec in the 1620s, and for the next century, their numbers did not exceed forty priests.
 Like the Spanish Franciscan missionaries, the Jesuits in the colony called New France labored to convert the native peoples to Catholicism.
 They wrote detailed annual reports about their progress in bringing the faith to the Algonquian and, beginning in the 1660s, to the Iroquois.
-These documents are known as the Jesuit Relations (Figure 3.7), and they provide a rich source for understanding both the Jesuit view of the Indians and the Indian response to the colonizers.
+These documents are known as the Jesuit Relations (Figure 3.7), and they provide a rich source for understanding both the Jesuit view of the Native Americans and the Native response to the colonizers.

-A Jesuit Priest on Indian Healing Traditions
+A Jesuit Priest on Native Healing Traditions

 Let us return to the feasts.
 The Aoutaerohi is a remedy which is only for one particular kind of disease, which they call also Aoutaerohi, from the name of a little Demon as large as the fist, which they say is in the body of the sick man, especially in the part which pains him.
 They find out that they are sick of this disease, by means of a dream, or by the intervention of some Sorcerer. . . .